 “[w]e encourage covered entities and business associates to take advantage of the safe harbor provision of the breach notification rule by encrypting limited data sets and other protected health information pursuant to the Guidance.
 If protected health information is encrypted pursuant to this guidance, then no breach notification is required following an impermissible use or disclosure of the information.”

-Guidance on Encryption of Data at Rest
+HIPAA Encryption Standards of Data at Rest

 The HIPAA Breach Notification Rule provides guidance on encryption, stating that the proper standards for encrypting data at rest are aligned with the NIST (National Institute of Standards and Technology) Special Publication 800-111, Guide to Storage Encryption Technologies for End User Devices.
 The NIST standard approves of the AES algorithm (Advanced Encryption Standard).